 1) Critiquing and rating the overall success of an event.

 2) Developing an event profile from accurate event statistics.

 3) A systematic process to determine the value of an activity.

 Waste materials generated from using or discarding electronic devices, such as computers, televisions, and mobile phones.
-E-waste tends to be highly toxic to humans, plants, and animals, and has been known to contaminate water, air and dirt.
+E-waste tends to be highly toxic to humans, plants, and animals, and has been known to contaminate water, air, and soil.

-An event at which products, services or promotional materials are displayed to attendees visiting exhibits on the show floor.
+An event at which products, services, or promotional materials are displayed to attendees by companies & organizations on the show floor.
 These events focus primarily on business-to-business (B2B) relationships.

 Preferred term for the specific person responsible for all aspects of planning, promoting and producing an exhibition.
 Also called show manager, show organizer.
 See also show management, show producer.